getninjaN/postnord-i-kalendern/README.md

 ## 🙌 Credits
 * Idea inspired by [Weather in your Calendar](https://weather-in-calendar.com/)
-* Emojis via Unicode
-* Built by @getninjaN

 ---

 ## 💬 Feedback / Ideas?
 Issues and PRs welcome!
-Or say hi on [Product Hunt](https://www.producthunt.com/products/postnord-i-kalendern?launch=postnord-i-kalendern)
+Or say hi on [Product Hunt](https://www.producthunt.com/products/postnord-i-kalendern)